cursorless-dev/cursorless/docs/user/README.md

 ## Overview

 Every cursorless command consists of an action performed on a target.
 For example, the command `"chuck blue air"` deletes the token with a blue hat over the `"a"`.
 In this command, the action is `"chuck"` (delete), and the target is `"blue air"`.
+There are no actions without at least one target.

 ## Targets